-The Aid to Local grant cycle begins every year on or about January 15, when applications are "open" for the new state fiscal year.
+The Aid to Local grant cycle begins every year on or about January 1, when applications are "open" for the new state fiscal year.
 The application window closes on or about March 15 and at that time all applications will begin to be reviewed by program staff.
-Grant decisions are made by KDHE programs by about May 15 and the proposed awards are reviewed and approved by the KDHE Secretary.
-Grantees are notified about awards by June 15 each year.
-Most of the dates are determined by the beginning of the fiscal year which starts July 1.
+Grant decisions are made by KDHE programs around May 15 and the proposed awards are reviewed and approved by the KDHE deputy secretary of public health.
+Grantees are notified of awards before July 1each year, which is the start of the new state fiscal year.